A qualitative study of the generalized dispersive systems with time-delay: The unbounded case: Introduction

-Considering the general equation \eqref{11} in the $H^s$-norm, with $s \in [0, 2j+1]$ without the presence of the time-delay term, that is, $\lambda=\tau=0$, the previous corollary helps us to prove the following theorem on exponential decay:
+Considering the general equation \eqref{11} in the $H^s$-norm, with $s \in [0, 2j+1]$ without the presence of the time-delay term, that is, $\lambda=\tau=0$, the previous corollary helps us to prove the following general theorem about the exponential decay: \begin{Theorem} Assume \eqref{general-assumptions}, and consider the system \eqref{11} with $\lambda=\tau=0$, and $\lambda_0\in L^\infty (\RR)$ satisfying \eqref{15}.
+Then the system \eqref{11} is exponentially stable.
+More precisely, there exist a time $T_0>0$ such that for every $u_0\in H^s(\RR)$ with $s \in [0,2j+1]$, \eqref{11} has a unique global mild solution satisfying